inrupt/artifact-generator/documentation/advanced-configuration.md

     templateInternal: solidCommonVocabDependent/javascript/vocab.hbs
     sourceFileExtension: js
     packaging:
-      # Note how different packaging tools can be used for the same artifact (e.g. NPM and webpack, or
+      # Note how different packaging tools can be used for the same artifact (e.g. NPM and rollup, or
       # Gradle and Maven), and how each of these packaging tools may generate more than one file.
       - packagingTool: npm
         # This is an NPM-specific option, used in the generated package.json